 Quentin Tarantino has demonstrated a unique ability to bounce from genre to genre.
 Although he has put a finite number on the films he has left in his arsenal, he has declared his love for gangster movies and hasn’t ruled out a return, stating, “A couple of things left that would be fun is I like the idea of doing a ‘30s gangster movie, so like Dillinger or Bonnie and Clyde kind of stuff.
 That’d be kind of cool.”

 In his storied filmography, Pulp Fiction will probably be what Tarantino is best remembered for.
 Told non-linearly – with poetic hitman, brutalized gang bosses and prideful boxers – each narrative jolt is a shock to the system.

 When speaking with AFI, Tarantino broke down all the aspects he felt went into making a successful gangster film, noting, “you need an aspect of criminality that you want to put under a microscope.
-In almost all cases, gangster films are sort of parodies of the American dream.
+In almost all cases, mob movies are sort of parodies of the American dream.
 They’re the looking glass; the bizarro world of getting rich in business in America.”

 In the case of Reservoir Dogs, he focused on the immediate aftermath of a heist gone wrong.
 Slowly, we begin to unravel how a get-rich-quick scheme will have deadly consequences for everyone involved.

 There’s a reason why Brian De Palma’s Scarface deserves a place at the table.
 Besides it being wickedly entertaining – tracking Al Pacino’s manic portrayal of Tony Montana – but there’s actually something relatable to the overall pursuit.